keeperdog/f2e-interview/docs/sharing/english.md

 Thank you very much for your patience。I look forward to a better result

-## 英文简单自我介绍
+## Introduce Myself

 It is really a great honor for me to have this opportunity for an interview.

-I hope i can make a good performance today.
+I hope I can make a good performance today.
 I'm confident that I can succeed.

 Now I will introduce myself briefly